May

 Tips for repairing your credit

 Beyond evaluating your current condition and ensuring everything is up to date, consider what you can do financially to pay back all lenders.
-If all has already been paid, it’s a simple matter of your habits.
+If all debt has already been paid, it’s a simple matter of your habits.
 Pay bills immediately, and be cognizant of how much of your credit line you are currently using.

 Related: These Credit Repair Specialists Tell 3 Steps to Repair Your Credit Score